What information is collected and how is it stored?

 Information about you will be kept confidential and will not be shared with third-parties.
 The only exception to this is if your therapist believes you to be at risk (please see Terms and Conditions for further information).

-You may request that your therapist share information with a third-party (e.g. your GP), the terms of which would be discussed.
+You may request that your therapist share information with a third-party (e.g. your GP, insurance companies), the content of which would be discussed with you.

 How long will this data be kept?

 Session notes are kept while you continue to engage with psychotherapy.
-However, notes may be held for up to one year after which point they are destroyed.
-However, you can request that your notes be destroyed at any time (see right to erasure, below).
-A list of sessions, with general information about the presenting issues alongside a client code, will be held for up to three years for insurance purposes.
+They will be held for a period of up to seven years, after which point they are destroyed.
+However, you can request that your notes be destroyed at any time (see below).
+A list of sessions, with general information about the presenting issues alongside a client code, will be held for an indefinite period of time.

 Your data rights